harrisonzhu508/citadelchallenge/docs/source/datasets.rst

 Motivated by Bhatt et al., 2017, we use live satellite imagery (NOOA, MODIS, TERRACLIMATE) to obtain aggregated remote sensing data of temperature, precipitation, humidity etc... to augment our existing feature space.
-The data can be found from Google Earth Engine API (Gorelick et al., 2017) newly-developed by Google.
+The data can be found from Google Earth Engine API [#gorelick]_ newly-developed by Google.
 An extraction pipeline is illustrated below.

 .. image:: ./img/ee_pipeline.png